Analysis | Rob Portman reflects on his decision to retire from the Senate

 Portman was not built for these political times.
-The Republican Party of former presidents George H.W.
-Bush, and of George W. Bush — in whose White House Portman also served — is now the party of Donald Trump, one in which the base is still enthralled with the 45th president and a party infected with the toxicity of QAnon and adherents of conspiracy theories, like newly elected Rep. Marjorie Taylor Greene (R-Ga.).
+The Republican Party of Presidents George H.W.
+Bush and George W. Bush — in whose White House Portman also served — is now the party of Donald Trump, one in which the base is still enthralled with the 45th president and a party infected with the toxicity of the radicalized QAnon movement and purveyors of misinformation, like newly elected Rep. Marjorie Taylor Greene (R-Ga.).

 Capitol Hill has long been gridlocked along partisan lines, but the climate has taken a dark turn in the aftermath of the storming of the symbol of American democracy by a Trump-inspired mob on Jan.
-6. Beyond long-standing ideological differences, there are now personal antagonisms and concerns about safety and security and fears.
-House Speaker Nancy Pelosi (D-Calif.) said Thursday, “The enemy is within the House of Representatives.”
+6. Beyond long-standing ideological differences, there are now personal antagonisms, concerns about safety and security, and fears.
+House Speaker Nancy Pelosi (D-Calif.) said Thursday: “The enemy is within the House of Representatives.”

 This is the Washington from which Portman has decided to walk away.
-As he put it, “There seems to be less reward for figuring out how to be one of those people that says, how do you find that sweet spot, that common ground, to be able to make progress?”
+As he put it: “There seems to be less reward for figuring out how to be one of those people that says, ‘How do you find that sweet spot, that common ground, to be able to make progress?’ ”

 But in retiring from office, he is also stepping away from the front lines in the battle to shape the future of his broken party, leaving others to deal with the crisis.